Michigan Man Charged With COVID-19 Related Wire Fraud Scheme

-Defendant Allegedly Ran Website That Fraudulently Sold but Failed to Deliver N95 Masks to Customers
+Defendant Allegedly Ran Website That Received Customers’ Money but Failed to Deliver N95 Masks

-SAN FRANCISCO – The United States Attorney’s Office for the Northern District of California unsealed charges today in a criminal complaint charging Rodney L. Stevenson II with wire fraud for his operation of an e-commerce website that allegedly scammed customers into paying for N95 masks that they never received.
-The announcement was made by United States Attorney for the Northern District of California David L. Anderson, United States Attorney for the Western District of Michigan Andrew Byerly Birge, U.S. Postal Inspection Service San Francisco Division Postal Inspector in Charge Rafael E. Nuñez, U.S. Postal Inspection Service Detroit Division Acting Inspector in Charge Felicia George, FBI Special Agent in Charge John F. Bennett, and FBI Special Agent in Charge Detroit Field Division Steve D’Antuono.
+GRAND RAPIDS - The United States Attorney’s Office for the Northern District of California unsealed charges today in a criminal complaint charging Rodney L. Stevenson II with wire fraud for his operation of an e-commerce site that allegedly scammed several customers into paying for N95 masks that they never received.
+The announcement was made by U.S. Attorney for the Northern District of California David L. Anderson, U.S. Attorney for the Western District of Michigan Andrew B. Birge, U.S. Postal Inspection Service San Francisco Division Postal Inspector in Charge Rafael E. Nuñez, U.S. Postal Inspection Service Detroit Division Acting Inspector in Charge Felicia George, FBI Special Agent in Charge John F. Bennett, and FBI Special Agent in Charge Detroit Field Division Steve D’Antuono.

 "Hospitals, healthcare providers and everyday people are understandably anxious to obtain N95 masks, N99 filters and other PPE," said U.S. Attorney Anderson.
 "The criminal element is always ready to prey on fear and uncertainty, and it is all too easy to lie over the internet.
 While sheltering in place, Americans are shopping on the internet like never before.
 The complaint alleges a consumer’s nightmare of fake webpages and false promises."